dakilaserasinghe/oprollup/README.md

 # Design and Implementation of an Optimistic Rollup System

-This project demonstrates a optimistic rollup implementation.
+This project demonstrates an optimistic rollup implementation.

 Setup guide: